 I honestly can’t even believe this has come up AGAIN.
 I try to imagine that people in the United States have critical thinking skills.
 I try… but after reading too many comments on articles from consumers saying, “Weeeee!
 I knew organics were a waste of money,” I’m failing.

-I’ve said this oh, about a million times, but I guess I have to say it again.
-Organics contain fewer pesticides and other chemicals found in food products.
+I’ve said this about a million times, but I guess I have to say it again.
+Organics contain fewer pesticides and other chemicals than conventional food items.

 Let’s forget for a moment that organics are healthier for water areas, soil and wildlife, not to mention organics help prevent global warming.
 Let’s ignore the fact that organic farming methods cut down on erosion and that organics help grow small-scale local farming businesses.
 Forget that the President’s Cancer Panel recommended Americans quit eating foods grown with chemical pesticides, fertilizers, hormones, and antibiotics.